What are the causes of painful erections?

 The exact cause of Peyronie’s disease is not known, however, it is thought that a trauma or injury to the penis may trigger the formation of scar tissue as the injury heals.
 This scar tissue can thicken and harden and as scar tissue isn’t flexible, the penis can bend when erect.
 The condition can also develop over a period of time without having a link to an injury or trauma to the penis.

 Priapism is another cause of painful erections.
-Priapism means a persistent and painful erection which does not subside after ejaculation.
+Priapism is a persistent and painful erection which does not subside after ejaculation.
 The erection can last for several hours and it is often not related to sexual arousal.
 Priapism is a medical emergency and can lead to erectile dysfunction if left untreated.
 It is important to seek medical help if you have an erection that feels tender and painful and lasts for more than four hours.